-As you approach the famous Taj Mahal of India, your eyes will be drawn up to the incredible white dome which rises in the center, flanked on each side by more white domes and surrounded by incredible white towers.
+As you approach the famous Taj Mahal of India, your eyes will be drawn up to the incredible white dome, which rises in the center, flanked on each side by more white domes and surrounded by incredible white towers.
 The construction of this splendid building was commissioned in 1632 by the Mughal Emperor Shah Jana as a mausoleum for his favorite wife, Mumtaz Mahal.

-Even the outer sections of the Taj Mahal are incredible to look upon, including the gardens, which are a traditional char bagh, which is a formal garden of the Mughal period, divided into four parts.
+Even the Taj Mahal's outer sections are incredible to look upon, including the gardens, a traditional char bagh, a formal garden of the Mughal period, divided into four parts.
 The four parts are divided by raised pathways, which further divide each quarter of the garden into 16 sunken flowerbeds.
 These are kept watered with a raised marble water tank, situated at the center of the gardens at the halfway point between the tomb itself and the gateway.

-To the east and west of the tomb, two red sandstone buildings of a grand nature open to the sides of the tomb, and are precise mirror images of one another.
+To the east and west of the tomb, two red sandstone buildings of a grand nature open to the sides of the tomb and are precise mirror images of one another.
 These two buildings are a mosque and a mirror of the mosque, used primarily to balance the architecture and probably function as a guesthouse.

 The central focus of the entire compound is, of course, the tomb itself.
 Topped with an amazing dome and a beautiful finial, this white marble structure stands on a square plinth.
 It is a large structure and has several chambers, including the monuments to Mumtaz and Shah Jahan, with the actual remains residing on the story below.
 Four minarets or towers stand at each corner of the plinth to frame the tomb.